In The Court of the Crimson King remains a landmark album for progressive rock and continues to inspire, more than 50 years after its release.

 So, why did it matter?

 The shortest song on In The Court Of The Crimson King stands at 6 minutes.
 The longest is double that.
-In 1969 this was unheard of in a rock setting, especially with the endless twists, turns and breakdowns that carve out their elliptical melodic routes.
+In 1969 this was pretty much unheard of.
+Not to mention the adventurousness of the music itself.
 This is most evident in Moonchild as the song crumbles and divulges into a highly experimental, jazzy conversation between guitar and drums.

-It’s these moments of sheer improvisation that made King Crimson visionaries of the time and lend the album it’s renowned legacy.
-21st Century Shizoid Man is often considered the first heavy metal song, whereas the album opened the door for prog-rock, which is a reigning genre even, if not especially, today.
+It’s these moments of sheer improvisation that made King Crimson visionaries of the time and lend the album its renowned legacy.
+21st Century Schizoid Man is often considered the first heavy metal song, whereas the album opened the door for prog-rock, which is a reigning genre even, if not especially, today.

-Half a century after entering the Court Of The Crimson King for the first time, it’s clear that the legacy endures and they remain a potent part of the 1960s zeitgeist.
+Half a century after entering the Court Of The Crimson King for the first time, it’s clear that its legacy endures and the band remains a potent element in the history of rock.
 It stands as a landmark album due to moments of sheer musical expression that have since paved the way for minds unafraid to push boundaries.

 Think about this: without King Crimson would there ever be King Gizzard?